rjacobs1969/mytheresaApiDemo/README.md

 1. Clone repository
 ####
         git clone git@github.com:rjacobs1969/mytheresaApiDemo.git

+2. Cd into the project folder

+###
+        cd mytheresaApiDemo

-2. Build the environment
+3. Build the environment

 ####
         make build

-3. Enjoy the API on your local host on port 8081
+4. Enjoy the API on your local host on port 8081

 ####
         http://localhost:8081